bhklab/readii_2_roqc/docs/devnotes/katy_notes.md

 * Looks like some of the OPC patients don't have GTV feature data
 * need to filter clinical data for this
 * then can do the feature stuff

+#### [2025-08-19]
+* RADCURE: 418 OPC tumor samples with HPV status
+* HN1: 80 OPC tumor samples with HPV status
+* HNSCC: 292 OPC tumor samples with HPC

+* scikit-learn
+    * Can't install latest version (1.7.1) because scikit-survival==0.24.1 depends on scikit-learn>=1.6.1,<1.7

+* pycaret
+    * had to make a separate environment to handle numpy mismatch in r2r and pycaret
+    * models environment has pycaret